nlf/dlite/README.md

 Note that the `local.docker` hostname is configurable by passing the `-n` flag to the install command, as in `sudo dlite install -n docker.dev`

 If you need to SSH to the VM for whatever reason, `ssh docker@local.docker` should do the trick.

+##Troubleshooting

+A common cause of the virtual machine failing to start is conflicting entries in your `/etc/exports` file.
+Edit the file and see if any other process has an export that conflicts with the one DLite added (it will have comments before and after it, making it easy to identify).
+If they do, remove the conflicting entry and try starting the service again.

 ##Caveats